Cisco-Talos/clamav-documentation/src/manual/Contribute.md

 One example use case of this feature would be to alert on the malicious use of crypto miner wallet IDs.

 Cryptomining malware has become increasingly prevalent with the rise in cryptocurrency prices, and we have thousands of wallet identifiers known to be associated with malicious cryptomining campaigns.
-We don't have a robust way of using these IDs for detection, though, because we only want to raise an alert if the ID appears to be used in a malicious way (Ex: hardcoded into a mining application or as part of a coin miner configuration file) and not in legitimate ways (Ex: blog posts about campaigns or wallet blacklists used by the mining pools).
+We don't have a robust way of using these IDs for detection, though, because we only want to raise an alert if the ID appears to be used in a malicious way (Ex: hardcoded into a mining application or as part of a coin miner configuration file) and not in legitimate ways (Ex: blog posts about campaigns or wallet block lists used by the mining pools).

 The two use-cases that we want to alert on are miner config files and executables with the embedded wallet identifier.
 We could have two `.ftm` rules (one for each case) that indicate a `CL_TYPE_MINER` or something like that, and then scanning execution for `CL_TYPE_MINER` can go to the bytecode sig to perform any other checks that may be necessary.